frouioui/tagenal/docs/setup-minikube-vitess.md

 ## Next step

-The next step is to add a monitoring layer into our kubernetes cluster.
-Which is detailled [in the next section](./setup-monitoring.md).
+The next step is to shard our newly created Vitess cluster.
+Which is detailled [in the next section](./setup-sharded-vitess-cluster.md).